 Duties & Tasks of a Civil Celebrant

 - work with individuals, couples, families or other groups to create a ceremony meeting their requirements

-design and organise personalised ceremonies and deliver these ceremonies to a wide range of audiences in a variety of settings
+- design and organise personalised ceremonies and deliver these ceremonies to a wide range of audiences in a variety of settings

-perform marriages and ensure legal paperwork is correct and submitted on time
+- perform marriages and ensure legal paperwork is correct and submitted on time

-communicate with people dealing with significant life changes, including loss and grief
+- communicate with people dealing with significant life changes, including loss and grief

-use computer and internet systems for research, marketing, communication and support via professional organisations and the Attorney-Generalâ€™s Department.
+- use computer and internet systems for research, marketing, communication and support via professional organisations and the Attorney-Generalâ€™s Department.